Azure-Samples/data-virtualization/README.md

 GO
 ```

-> Note: We assume that the name of the credential to access the source SQL Database will follow this pattern: `<name-of-your-external-data-source>Cred`.
-In your `appsettings.json` file you will have to specify such External Data Source name.
-If the external source does not already exist in the **destination** database we will create it using `<name-of-your-external-data-source>Cred` as a credential, for this reason this step is required.

-- Make sure the `<sqluser>` exists in the source SQL Database and has `db_datareader` rights in the source database.
+- Make sure the `<sqluser>` exists in the **source** SQL Database and has `db_datareader` rights in the **source** database.
 You can run the following statement in the **source** SQL Database:

 ```sql
 EXEC sp_addrolemember 'db_datareader', '<sqluser>'
 GO
 ```

+> Note: We assume that the name of the credential to access the source SQL Database will follow this pattern: `<name-of-your-external-data-source>Cred`.
+In your `appsettings.json` file you will have to specify such External Data Source name.
+If the external source does not already exist in the **destination** database we will create it using `<name-of-your-external-data-source>Cred` as a credential, for this reason this step is required.
+So as an example, if in your `appsettings.json` file the specified external data source name  is `sampleDataSource` then we will assume that we can access it from the destination database with the credential `sampleDataSourceCred`.

 **4. Register and Scan the SQL Database in Purview, so the source table's metadata is captured by Purview.**